toporny/phones/README.md

 Technologies:
 Javascript, jQuery, and few ES6 instructions + babel to keep compalibility with vanilla JS.

-Filter structure:
+File structure:
-- css (simple CSS files no reason to make SASS this timme)
+- css (simple CSS files - no reason to make SASS this time)
 - images
 - js (custom js for this project)
 - js_ext (js from external providers)